 When visiting Elena to take a cooking class she gave me two to take home.
 If you find them whole do not eat the cashew nut as it is poisonous while raw.

 Cashew nuts must be roasted.

 I first discovered sapote fruit in Mexico, it was the first time that I had fruit with a spicy flavour.
 Different types of sapotes are found throughout the world.

 The fruit in Costa Rica is the variety pouteria sapota or mamey sapote.

 They look like a small potato with an ugly brown interior and inside they have a ruby caramel colour.
 But the flavour is almost like a sweet potato pie or brown sugar.

 Simply peel them, it’s not necessary but I think it’s better.
 They are delightful raw, but amazing as ice cream or even a juice.

 Fruta de Pan aka Breadfruit

-Originally polynesian, Jamaican immigrants planted it in Limón.
+Originally Polynesian, it is one of the fruits in Jamaica immigrants planted it in Limón.
 It can grow quite large and look like a jackfruit.